NikoTsiolas/Breast_Cancer_Detection_QSVM_SVM_Model/README.md

 # 🧬 Quantum vs Classical SVM for Breast Cancer Diagnosis

-This project compares the performance of a **Quantum Support Vector Machine (QSVM)** and a **Classical SVM** in diagnosing breast cancer using the Breast Cancer Wisconsin dataset.
+This project compares the performance of a **Quantum Support Vector Machine (QSVM)** and a **Classical SVM** in Deciding if  breast cancer is malignant or benigh.
 The goal is to explore how quantum machine learning models compare to traditional models in terms of accuracy, scalability, and practical usability.

 ## 📊 Overview